5-Day Hiking Rwenzori Mountains Adventure, Mahoma Trail

 Day 4: Lake Mahoma – Nyakalengija Gate – Ruboni Village

-After breakfast take a walk around the lake and then the descent back through the Nyabitaba ranger post and the Mpanga ridge to adjoin the Mubuku valley, where once again you will the unique three-horned chameleons.
+After breakfast takes a walk around the lake and then the descent back through the Nyabitaba ranger post and the Mpanga ridge to adjoin the Mubuku valley, where once again you will the unique three-horned chameleons.

 We return back to the Village of Ruboni for the night and check into Equator Snow Lodge or Mihunga Lodge.

-Day 5: Transfer Back to Entebbe/Kampala
+Day 5: Transfer back to Entebbe/Kampala

 After breakfast, the driver will transfer you back to Entebbe where you’ll catch your flight back home.